 Investigate the feasibility of full polarimetric radar technologies to screen individuals at distances of tens of metres for concealed threats.
 This active technique (whereby a coherent electromagnetic wave is transmitted to the subject and the reflection measured) enables a greater information content to be extracted than with a polarimetric passive system or an intensity polarimetric radar.
 This is critical in a regime where the spatial information content (limited by diffraction) is low and where the passive signature from threats is very much smaller than the background emission.

-Investigate aperture synthesis image generation algorithms for three-dimensional imaging of subjects in walk-through, high-performance airport security screening portals.
+Investigate aperture synthesis image generation algorithms for three dimensional imaging of subjects in walk-through, high-performance airport security screening portals.
 Algorithms are already available to generate cross-correlations from three-dimensional subjects carrying threats and the Gerchberg-Saxton technique can be used to invert these to generate a 3-D image of the original subject.
-The field-of-view and depth-of-field of this technique is unlimited, so is ideally suited to walk-through security screening of people.
+The field-of-view and depth-of-field of this technique is unlimited, so all threats are in focus, ideally suited to walk-through security screening.
 Radiometric aperture synthesis (a technique from radio astronomy) has the capability to deliver artefact free, machine interpretable imagery of threats concealed in areas of the body that are normally difficult to screen using conventional coherently illuminating millimetre wave systems.

 Being able to identify non-metallic threats concealed anywhere on the human body, rapidly and efficiently, is ideal for airport security and will lead to spin out products for other deployment scenarios (e.g. entrances to public transport systems, buildings, arenas etc.).
 The measured signature, being a combination of known reflectance and thermal emission from the human body, means this screening technique is virtually impossible to defeat.
 The system hardware for aperture synthesis imagers will he heavily dependent on millimetre wave receivers linked to FPGA based digital cross-correlators running at GHz sample rates.
 Aperture synthesis image creation algorithms can be investigated using existing validated forward simulation software, whilst hardware for portals is developed in parallel.